cfahlgren1/llmdump/docs/observers.md

 ```

+### Litellm

-3) [Litellm](https://docs.litellm.ai/docs/), which is a library that allows you to use a lot of different [LLM APIs](https://docs.litellm.ai/docs/providers) with a uniform interface.
+[Litellm](https://docs.litellm.ai/docs/), which is a library that allows you to use a lot of different [LLM APIs](https://docs.litellm.ai/docs/providers) with a uniform interface.

 To know more, take a look at this example: